-The School of Natural Resources encourages all graduate student advisers to do the following:
+The School of Natural Resources encourages all graduate student advisors to do the following:

-- Provide clear maps of the requirements each student must meet, including course work, languages, research tools, examinations, and thesis or dissertation, and delineating the amount of time expected to complete each step.
+- Provide a clear map of the requirements each student must meet, including course work, languages, research tools, examinations, and thesis or dissertation, and delineating the amount of time expected to complete each step.

-- It is SNR policy that after a student receives their first XP for graduate research, thesis or dissertation hours, the student's advisor will complete a "course" syllabus (see template) in which the advisor (in consultation with the student and his/her supervisory committee) lists the expectations and goals for the student for the upcoming semester (i.e., the semester following the one in which the student received the XP).
-The course syllabus is to be submitted to the SNR Graduate Committee by the 6th week of classes.
+- After a student receives their first XP for graduate research, thesis, or dissertation hours, the student's advisor must complete a "course" syllabus (see template) in which the advisor (in consultation with the student and his/her supervisory committee) lists the expectations and goals for the student for the upcoming semester (i.e., the semester following the one in which the student received the XP).
+The course syllabus is to be submitted to the SNR Graduate Committee by the 6th week of class.
 If the student earns a second XP in a row, a termination of the program or change in advisor may be requested by the SNR Graduate Chair.
 If necessary, the SNR Graduate Chair subsequently sends a letter to the Dean of Graduate Studies recommending termination of the student's program (note: the department can only recommend dismissal).
 The Dean will review the recommendation and, if approved, will dismiss the student from the program (https://catalog.unl.edu/graduate-professional/graduate/credit/termination/).

 - Help students develop interpretive, writing, oral, and quantitative skills, in accordance with the expectations of the discipline.

 - Assist graduate students in the development of grant writing skills, where appropriate.

 - Take reasonable measures to ensure that graduate students who initiate thesis or dissertation research/creative activity do so in a timely fashion, regardless of the overall demands of the laboratory/studio.

 - When appropriate, encourage graduate students to participate in professional meetings or display their work in public forums and exhibitions.